nikhilsos/nikhilsos.github.io/_pages/about.md

 ## About Me
 I’m a final-year graduate student at AILAB, Jeonbuk National University, South Korea, interested in Computer Vision and AI applications in Music.
-I believe in the philosophy of failing fast and failing forward, I love learning new things and creative and elegant solutions inspire me.
+I believe in the philosophy of failing fast and failing forward, I love learning new things.
+Creative and elegant solutions inspire me.

 ---